malioni91/uofgconnect/README.md

 To populate the database with a set of new users run:

     python populate_script.py

+The script will create a superuser named `anakin` along with another user named `rick`.
+The password for the two accounts is the same: `itech`

 To run the test suite you need to execute: